Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Background

 Recent research \citep{UIBE} introduced an unsupervised method to identify concepts from the structure of the latent space.
 Motivated by the directional encoding of concepts, the method partitions the latent space into linear regions, each represented by a hyperplane and a normal vector, forming clusters.
 Feature activations from an unlabeled \textit{concept dataset}, possibly activations of images from the network's training set, are assigned to these clusters.
 The method learns $\mW$ and $\vb$ of a feature-to-cluster membership function, a mapping to the semantic space, with $\yp = \sigma( \mW^T\xp - \vb) \in [0,1]^I, \mW \in \R^{D\times I}, \vb \in \R^{I}$, and $I$ as the cluster count.
 By softly assigning features to a small number of clusters, the interpretability of the clustering is improved.
 This is grounded in the idea that an image patch generally holds only a few semantic labels from a larger set, reflecting sparsity in the semantic space.
 Sparsity in the assignments is achieved using two loss terms: the first is \textit{Sparsity Loss} ($\loss^s$), and the second is \textit{Maximum Activation Loss} ($\loss^{ma}$), which ensures binary cluster membership:

 with $\gH$ denoting entropy.
-Under a different interpretation perspective, a column of $\mW$ together with a corresponding element of $\vb$ (i.e., $\wi,b_i$) forms a linear classifier or concept detector $\ypi=\sigma(\wi^T\xp-b_i)$.
+Under a different interpretation perspective, a column of $\mW$ together with a corresponding element of $\vb$ (i.e., $\wi,b_i$) forms a linear classifier or concept detector $\ypi=\sigma(\wi^T\xp-b_i)$, which means that $\wi$ is a filter and acts as a decoding direction.
 This method also optimizes linear separability by minimizing the inverse of the classification margin $M_i = \frac{1}{||\wi||_2}$ (\textit{Maximum Margin Loss} - $\loss^{mm}$) and penalizes clusters with few assignments using the \textit{Inactive Classifier Loss} - $\loss^{ic}$ \citep{CBE} (See Fig. \ref{fig:uibe} and more details in Section \ref{sec:appendix-losses}).
-Despite the potential misalignment with human intuition, the sparse nature of the feature-to-cluster assignments facilitates concept definition or identification.